-It is concerned, however, that only this guideline cannot deal with surface wear or rust formation associated with long-term use of steel instruments in addition to the fact that the accuracy of readout methods depends substantially on respective marking methods, and the guideline does not describe the detailed means of direct marking available and effective for change over the years.
+It has been concerned, however, that only the guideline mentioned above cannot deal with surface wear or rust formation associated with long-term use of steel instruments in addition to the fact that the accuracy of readout depends substantially on respective marking methods, and the guideline does not describe the detailed means of direct marking available and effective for change long-term use.

-On the other hand, since 2011, discussions have been made around the world on traceability of medical devices, including the Final Guidance on Global UDI System for Devices6) by the Global Harmonization Task Force (GHTF) and the legislation of the Unique Device Identification (UDI) System7) by the Food and Drug Administration (FDA), and opinions and views that Direct Marking is essential to trace reused products are also represented.
+On the other hand, since 2011, discussions have been made around the world on traceability of medical devices, including the Final Guidance on Global UDI System for Devices6) by the Global Harmonization Task Force (GHTF) (the present "International Medical Device Regulators Forum (IMDRF)") and the legislation of the Unique Device Identification (UDI) System7) by the Food and Drug Administration (FDA), and opinions and views that Direct Marking is essential to trace reused products are also represented.

-This guideline clarified the method of direct marking for the device body to be recommended as steel instruments in a manufacturer as well as "Technical Guideline on Direct Marking for two-dimensional symbol on Steel Instruments" as the technical specifications to be consulted at the time of marking in user's own way at the medical facility and when purchasing steel instruments, based on the study results verified through the demonstration experiment on the direct marking for two-dimensional symbols on steel instrument body in cooperation with the JAMDI and the JSMI.
+This guideline, "Technical Guideline on Direct Marking for two-dimensional symbol on Steel Instruments" clarifies the method of direct marking for the device body of steel instruments to be recommended in a manufacturer as well as the technical specifications to be consulted at the time of marking in user's own way at a medical facility and when purchasing steel instruments, based on the study results verified through the demonstration experiment on the direct marking for two-dimensional symbols on steel instrument body in cooperation with the JAMDI and the JSMI.